resonanceee/opendatahub-bootcamp-2024-elaboration/README.md

 [Some (partly outdated) howtows](https://github.com/noi-techpark/documentation)

 ## Example elaborations
-In the examples directory you can find a basic prototype of how to push data in python.
+In the examples directory you can find a basic prototype of how to push data in [python](examples/hello_world_collector.py) and [curl](examples/curl.sh).

 The repo with our elaborations can be [found here](https://github.com/noi-techpark/bdp-elaborations)

 `parking-free-slot-calculation` is by far the simplest one
+`traffic-a22-data-quality` is written in go and contains libraries for BDP and Ninja already